Asset Lifecycle Management Process: Optimizing Your IT Strategy

 Stages of the asset lifecycle management process

-The asset lifecycle management process is key to business continuity planning and involves managing assets through the following ten stages.
+The asset lifecycle management process supports business continuity planning and moves each asset through these stages.

 1. Request